 As it is well known, since the 1930s in the USSR they began to select or plant breeding of many Aboriginal dogs, particularly hunting huskies, Caucasian and Central Asian sheepdogs.
 Nowadays such dogs which don’t differ much from Aboriginal, are much worse in their working qualities endurance and some peculiarities of behavior.

-Modern dog planters need a lot of tact in making a programme of planting aboriginal dogs in cities and nurseries.
-Special attention should be paid to remaining territories of habitats of aboriginal dogs.
+Modern dog planters need a lot of tact in making a program of planting aboriginal dogs in cities and nurseries.
+Special attention should be paid to the remaining territories of habitats of aboriginal dogs.

 According to the authors, we should be very careful with any attempt to divide any Aboriginal breed to a number of species, based on such features as color, some constitutional features, habitats.
 This would mean splitting the whole gene fund, which may undermine the genetic health, including psychological and immune side of the breed in general.

 Influence of plant breeding on the Aboriginal breeds.

 In contrast to the principles of national selection which provide sustainability of aboriginal breeds, plant breeding means changing of exterior features, working qualities and behaviors which occur within one generation of breeders.
 Soviet cynologists tried to transform aboriginal hunting huskies into three famous sports and hunting breeds.
 Both behavior and the exterior changed not for better for a dog.